A Shared-Constraint Approach to Multi-leader Multi-follower Games: Existence statements for the shared-constraint formulation

-\begin{remarkc} {\bf (Relationship to variational equilibria in convex shared constraint games)} The $\Epec^{\ae}$ has shared constraints.
-In the convex setting, the games are typically referred to as generalized Nash games and equilibria of such games are referred to as generalized Nash equilibria (GNE).
-The {\em variational equilibrium} or VE is referred to as a GNE in which the Lagrange multipliers, corresponding to the shared constraints, are equal across players.
+\begin{remarkc} {\bf (Relationship to variational equilibria in convex shared constraint games)} When $\FscrS$ is convex, and $ \varphi_i(x_i;x\mi) $ is convex in $ x_i $ for all $ x\mi $ and all $ i $, Lemma \ref{lem:rscr} and the map $\UpsilonS$ also has an interesting connection with the ``variational equilibrium'' \cite{facchinei07generalized,pang09convex,kulkarni09refinement} in games with convex shared constraints.
+In this setting, these games are typically referred to as generalized Nash games and equilibria of such games are referred to as generalized Nash equilibria (GNE).
+The variational equilibrium is defined as the solution of the variational inequality VI$(\FscrS,F)$, where $F = (\nabla_1 \varphi_1, \hdots, \nabla_N \varphi_N)$.
+By convexity, it can be easily seen that $ \VI(\FscrS,F) $ equals the set of fixed points of $\UpsilonS$.
+The variational equilibrium is the generalized Nash equilibrium at which the Lagrange multipliers, corresponding to the shared constraints, are identical across players.
 These multipliers can be interpreted as the shadow prices of the associated constraints.
-Furthermore, when these prices are equal, the equilibria can be viewed as corresponding to a uniform auction price while disparities in prices may be a consequence of discriminatory prices.
-The above observations form the basis of a detailed study of the VE and the GNE which is the subject of Kulkarni and Shanbhag~\cite{kulkarni09refinement}.
-There it is shown that under general conditions, if a GNE exists a VE also exists, in which case the VE is said to be a \textit{refinement} of the GNE~\cite{selten75reexamination,basar99dynamic}.

-A VE can also be characterized by the solution of a variational inequality $ \VI(\Cbb,F) $, where $ \Cbb $ is the shared constraint and for objective functions $ \varphi_1,\hdots,\varphi_N, $ the mapping $ F $ is defined in \eqref{eq:fdef}.
-Now for potential games with potential function $ \pi $, $ F\equiv \nabla \pi $, whereby $ \VI(\Cbb,F) $ is equivalent to $ \VI(\Cbb,\nabla \pi).$ Thus in a potential game with shared constraints, every VE is also a stationary point of the potential function over the shared constraint.
-Coming back to the game $ \Epec^{\ae} $, a stationary point of $ \PS $ is therefore akin to a something like a VE of this formulation.
-Finally, on a side note, recall that Leyffer and Munson~\cite{leyffer05multileader} also employ consistent multipliers for follower responses in their {\em price consistent formulations.} \end{remarkc}
+Furthermore, when these prices are equal, the equilibria can be viewed as corresponding to a uniform auction price while disparities in prices are a consequence of discriminatory prices.
+The above observations form the basis of a detailed study of the VE and the GNE~\cite{kulkarni09refinement} where we show that under general conditions, if a GNE exists, a VE also exists, in which case the VE is said to be a \textit{refinement} of the GNE~\cite{selten75reexamination,basar99dynamic}.
+Furthermore, for potential games with potential function $ \pi $, $ F\equiv \nabla \pi $, whereby $ \VI(\FscrS,F) $ is equivalent to $ \VI(\FscrS,\nabla \pi).$ Thus in a potential game with shared constraints, every VE is also a stationary point of the potential function over the shared constraint.
+Coming back to the game $ \Epec^{\ae} $, a stationary point of $ \PS $ is therefore akin to a something like a VE of this formulation. \end{remarkc}